rrestino/Ryan-Restino-MIST4610-GroupProject2/README.md

 This question would be important for an executive to determine where in which country it might be the most profitable to produce a movie within.
 Additionally, this country generates a relatively general baseline direction of where business might be most profitable that could lead to more specific analysis depending on decisions made at this level.

-    Attributes we used for Budeget vs. Gross Revenue analysis:
+    Attributes we used for Budget vs. Gross Revenue analysis:
     1. budget
     2. gross
     3. country